Existence and Convergence of Least-Energy Solutions Involving the Logarithmic Schr\"odinger Operator: Introduction and Main Results

 The key to proving the subcritical case was obtaining the mountain pass structure and a consistent lower bound for elements in the Nehari manifold $\mathcal{N}_{\omega,s}$ (see Lemma \ref{fenshuns} and Proposition \ref{yjx1}), and then applying Ekeland's variational method to obtain a convergent sequence of functionals $J_{\omega,s}(u_n)$ and $J_{\omega,s}'(u_n)$, where $u_n \in \mathcal{N}_{\omega,s}$ is important.
 It is more difficult to prove that the solution is nontrivial in the critical case due to the lack of compactness.
 We prove this by contradiction, using the mountain pass structure (Lemma \ref{fenshujiemoun}), the geometry of the functional $J_{\omega,s}$, and \cite[Theorem 4]{servadei2015brezis} to derive a contradiction.

-So far, $L^{\infty}$ bounds, as well as the uniqueness or multiplicity properties of solutions are not known for logarithmic Laplacian problems in the superlinear regime ($k > 0$).
-These problems also remain open for logarithmic Schrödinger operator.
+So far, $L^{\infty}$ bounds, as well as the uniqueness or multiplicity properties of solutions are not known for logarithmic Laplacian problems in the superlinear regime.
+These problems also remain open for logarithmic Schr\"odinger operator.

 Finally, we consider the limit of the solutions $\{u_s\}$ to problem (\ref{fenshujie}) as $s \to 0^{+}$.
 We prove the following theorem: